griffithlab/civicpy/docs/civic.rst

       The clinical interpretation classification by `AMP/ASCO/CAP`_ or `ACMG/AMP`_ guidelines.

-   .. attribute:: clinical_significance
+   .. attribute:: significance

-      A string indicating the type of clinical significance statement being made, values are defined based on the corresponding :attr:`evidence_type`.
-Please see `Understanding Clinical Significance`_ for more details on the expected values for this field.
+      A string indicating the type of significance statement being made, values are defined based on the corresponding :attr:`evidence_type`.
+Please see `Understanding Significance`_ for more details on the expected values for this field.

    .. attribute:: description